Johannes Abraham Dimara: Honours

-After the war, Dimara was still technically a bintara (warrant officer), despite his involvement in multiple important battles.
-As a result, Sukarno pushed for extraordinary promotion for Dimara to Major, becoming the only person in Indonesian military with such a fast promotion.
-His training was conducted personally by Vice chief of staff of the army, Gatot Soebroto on 28 April 1962 in Army Headquarter (MBAD).
+After Operation Trikora, Dimara was still technically a bintara (warrant officer), despite his involvement in multiple important battles.
+As a result, Sukarno pushed for extraordinary commissioning for Dimara as an army Major, becoming the only person in Indonesian military with such a fast promotion from the ranks of the senior enlisted.
+His training was conducted personally by the Vice chief of staff of the army, Gatot Soebroto on 28 April 1962 in Army Headquarters (MBAD).